kennytordeur/blog.kennytordeur.be/_posts/2012-12-21-aspnet-mvc-mef-per-request-lifetime.markdown

     }
 ```

-We also need to change the ExportAttribute on the MyCustomObject class so that it doesn't specify a ContractType.</p>
+We also need to change the ExportAttribute on the MyCustomObject class so that it doesn't specify a ContractType.

 ```csharp
     [Export]
     public class MyCustomObject : IMyCustomObject